-Revised to: April 26, 2019 Scheduled for Town Meeting: July 13, 2021
+Adopted Town Meeting: July 13, 2021 Effective Date:

 The purpose of this amendment is to add Standards for Shallow Flooding (AO & AH Zones).
 AO and AH Zones were not designated on the Old Saybrook maps until the 2013 map amendments.
 These standards were inadvertently left out of the Ordinance text because we did not realize that a few small areas in Old Saybrook took this designation.
 The amendment also increases the free-board requirement in Old Saybrook to 2 feet, and adds further clarifications throughout to assist applicants in better understanding requirements.